OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/kiosks.md

 - According to Milan, this is set up by UHDS - some kind of “mobile windows distro”, or “regular windows in kiosk mode”

-### Other Info
+### Additional Information

 - 1920x1080
 - This kiosk is located directly across from the small elevator, next to the restrooms on the first floor.
-For support for this kiosk, submit a ticket to UHDS IS at: uhds.link/support.
+For support for this kiosk, submit a ticket to UHDS IS at: [uhds.link/support](https://uhds.link/support).

+## Generating QR Codes

+Use [this website](https://www.qrcode-monkey.com) for generating new QR codes (if needed), for the `/#/sec` page (https://osu-sustainability-office.github.io/sustainability-kiosks/#/sec)

+- According to [their About Page](https://www.qrcode-monkey.com/#about), you get links that last forever (no expiring), and no need to make an account or pay to use it

 ## Adjusting KioWare Configuration
 1. Starting from the upper left corner of the screen, tap the 4 corners clockwise.